Generalization of a formula of Wolpert for balanced geodesic graphs on closed hyperbolic surfaces: Abstract

 \section{Abstract}

-A well-known theorem of Wolpert shows that the Weil--Petersson symplectic form on Teichmüller space, computed on two infinitesimal twists along simple closed geodesics on a fixed hyperbolic surface, equals the sum of the cosines of the intersection angles.
-We define an infinitesimal deformation starting from a more general object, namely a balanced geodesic graph, by which any tangent vector to Teichmüller space can be represented.
+A well-known theorem of Wolpert shows that the Weil--Petersson symplectic form on Teichm\"uller space, computed on two infinitesimal twists along simple closed geodesics on a fixed hyperbolic surface, equals the sum of the cosines of the intersection angles.
+We define an infinitesimal deformation starting from a more general object, namely a balanced geodesic graph, by which any tangent vector to Teichm\"uller space can be represented.
 We then prove a generalization of Wolpert's formula for these deformations.
 In the case of simple closed curves, we recover the theorem of Wolpert.